India

 Wonders of Rajasthan

 This family adventure covers the highlights of Rajasthan but also includes lesser known gems where you can give the children a real taste of life in rural India.
 There is so much to see in Northern India that we can’t include everything in a 2-week itinerary.
 However as ever if you want to amend the itinerary to include different places, please let us know.
-Note that Ranthambore National Park is closed in July or August so if you are travelling then we will need to amend the itinerary.
+Note that parts of Sariska National Park are closed in July or August so if you are travelling then we can discuss the itinerary.

 Highlights